 How does the GraviTower Bremen Pro work?

 ZARM realized a second microgravity lab that now works without a vacuum - the GraviTower Bremen Pro.
-Thus, it will be able to perform up to 960 experiments per day.
+Thus, it will be able to perform 20 experiments per hour.